Sparrow Mkhonto: Death and honours

 On 27 June 1985, Mkonto left for a UDF meeting with Goniwe, Fort Calata and Sicelo Mhlauli in Port Elizabeth.
 The four were never seen alive again.
 Mkonto's body was the first to be found in Bluewater Bay near Port Elizabeth.
 It was found 1 km from the burnt car in which they had been travelling.
 He was found burnt, handcuffed and tied with a rope with gunshot wounds to his head and stab wounds to his chest.

 A two-year inquest started in 1987 under the Inquest Act No 58 of 1959.
-The Cradock Four were buried in Cradock on the 20th of July 1985 at a mass funeral.
+The Cradock Four were buried in Cradock on 20 July 1985 at a mass funeral.
 Speakers at the funeral included Beyers Naudé, Allan Boesak and Steve Tshwete gave keynote addresses.
 A message from the then president of the ANC Oliver Tambo was read.

-In 2006, he was conferred by the Presidency of South Africa with the Order of Luthuli in Silver for “outstanding contribution and dedicating his life to a free, just and democratic South Africa’’.
+In 2006, he was conferred by the Presidency of South Africa with the Order of Luthuli in Silver for "outstanding contribution and dedicating his life to a free, just and democratic South Africa’’.

 A memorial was erected in honour of the Cradock Four.